zchee/golang-wiki/SettingGOPATH.md

 # Unix systems

 `GOPATH` can be any directory on your system.
 In Unix examples, we will set it to `$HOME/go` (since Go 1.8, it's a default `GOPATH` on Unix-like systems).
 Note that `GOPATH` must not be the same path as your Go installation.
-Another common setup is to set GOPATH=$HOME.
+Another common setup is to set `GOPATH=$HOME`.

 ## Bash